 When it comes to food, everyone’s different.
 It’s all about figuring out what works for you.
 Listen to your body.
 It knows best.

-To help get you started, I have a free course called the Endo Diet Jump-start.
+To help get you started, I have a course called the Endo Diet Jump-start.
 It provides guidance on building awareness of your body’s natural signs and signals when it comes to the food you put in your body, along with guidelines on what to add in and avoid.

 #2.)
 Strengthen Your Digestion